 Calcularis, Dybuster’s mathematics learning software, was developed in collaboration with neuroscientists and computer scientists at the Swiss Federal Institute of Technology in Zurich.
 It promotes the development and coordination of areas of the brain responsible for processing numbers, quantities, and mathematical calculations.
 Calcularis can be used from the first year of school up to adulthood.

 Developed by scientists and education professionals using the latest findings from scientific research and everyday school life.

-Up to 45% more correct answers after 3 months of training.
+Up to 45% more correctly solved tasks after only three months of training.

 User studies demonstrate considerable progress and the reduction of math anxiety after just six weeks of training.

 Individually tailored learning content for maximum progress.

-20-minute sessions of game-based learning, three times per week, over a period of four months - the secret to lasting success.
+20-minute sessions of game-based learning, three times per week, over a period of four months - creating lasting success.

 Independent learning anywhere, anytime - on a desktop computer or tablet.

 Total flexibility.
 Short, game-based training sessions.
 3 x 20 minute per week sessions over 4 months.

 Transparent analysis of current skill level for parents and educational staff.

 The learning analysis tool, "Coach", provides learning reports, error analyses, and user-specific adjustments.

-Professional advice and guidance from our team of education professionals and computer scientists.
+Professional advice from our team of teachers and IT specialists.

 Training, teaching aids, and technical support ensure success.
 Please do not hesitate to contact us.